horovod/horovod/README.md

 3. Install the `horovod` pip package.

-If you have installed NCCL 2 using `nccl-<version>.txz` package, you should specify path to NCCL 2 using the `HOROVOD_NCCL_HOME` environment variable.
+If you have installed NCCL 2 using the `nccl-<version>.txz` package, you should specify the path to NCCL 2 using the `HOROVOD_NCCL_HOME` environment variable.

 ```bash
 $ HOROVOD_NCCL_HOME=/usr/local/nccl-<version> HOROVOD_GPU_ALLREDUCE=NCCL pip install --no-cache-dir horovod
 ```

-If you have installed NCCL 2 using Ubuntu package, you can simply run:
+If you have installed NCCL 2 using the Ubuntu package, you can simply run:

 ```bash
 $ HOROVOD_GPU_ALLREDUCE=NCCL pip install --no-cache-dir horovod